-- 2. The turf wickets at Fletcher Park have far exceeded their asset useful end-of-life and require replacement.
+- The turf wickets at Fletcher Park have far exceeded their asset useful end-of-life and require replacement.
 This was adequately demonstrated by the Perth Cricket Club (PCC) in their successful 2021 CSRFF application for \$38,437 from CSRFF to replace the central and one turf training wicket.
 The total cost of that project was \$115,300, with \$46,800 from the Club and \$30,000 from the Australian Cricket Infrastructure Fund. - 3.
-This 2024 application states the total project cost is \$65,000, with \$10,000 from the Club.
+This 2024 application states the total project cost is \$65,000 and seeks 50% funding of \$32,500 from CSRFF, with \$32,500 funding from the Club (noting they intend to make an application to the Australian Cricket Infrastructure Fund for part-funding of their contribution).
 The Town is not contributing funds and will not make up any funding shortfall should that arise.